phil294/tkbash/README.md

 		Display an image.
 		Options:
 			--image <path>
 				Path of the image to be shown.
-Note: currently seems to only support png.
-This needs to be fixed somehow.
+Not all formats are supported. (yes: png, no: jpg)
 		Get:
 			You cannot retrieve any value from an image.
 		Note: Internally, this does the same like 'label', meaning these two element names are interchangeable.